ryedin/site/_introduction/console.md

 #### Automated Builds

-Add your Gitlab or Github organization to Console and easily trigger builds every time you push a new change.
+Add your GitLab or Github organization to Console and easily trigger builds every time you push a new change.